lukasnunesj/lukasnunesj/README.md

 - 🤔 I’m looking for help with soft skills.
 I am very bad at organizing and finishing what I've started.

 - 💬 Ask me about literally anythig!
 I like to talk about pretty much any topic.
 I love learning something new!

-- 📫 How to reach me just send me a e-mail lukasnunesj@gmail.com

 - ⚡ Fun fact: I know how to read Korean alphabet even though I don't understand Korean language.